E-mail Address

 How's your sleep health?
 If you're not getting 7-9 hours of sleep per night, it could be robbing you of good health.
 According to a recent Harvard Survey, most people are snoozing less than 6 hours a night due to our crazy and busy schedules.

-This is may be why obesity, high blood pressure, mood and behavior changes, and hormonal problems are far from being uncommon.
-60% of adults in America report having some type of insomnia disorder.
-40% of those individuals claim that their day-to-day activities are hindered because of daytime grogginess.
+This is may be why obesity, high blood pressure, mood and behavior changes, and hormonal problems are affecting so many of us.

-Poor Sleep Health
+Causes of Poor Sleep Health

 The reasons why people have occasional insomnia could be physical, mental or emotional.
 Here are a few specific ones.